MSc Engineering Mechanics

 Engineering Mechanics at KTH

-The master's programme in Engineering Mechanics covers theory, numerical methods and experimental techniques related to fluid mechanics, solid mechanics and sound and vibration.
-The curriculum is developed with strong involvement from industry and is heavily influenced by the latest research.
+The master's programme in Engineering Mechanics covers theory, numerical methods and experimental techniques related to fluid mechanics, solid mechanics, and sound and vibration.
+The curriculum is developed with strong industry involvement and is heavily influenced by the latest research.
 It will prepare you with the knowledge and skills for advanced industrial problem-solving in large and small international enterprises and research organisations.

 The programme offers three tracks: Fluid Mechanics, Solid Mechanics, and Sound and Vibration.
 Only one-third of the courses are mandatory, so you have many opportunities to tailor the course structure to meet your interests.
 During the first three semesters, we mix theoretical courses with more applied project-based courses.
 The courses typically contain experimental and numerical laboratories and provide you with proficiency in up-to-date experimental methods and software.
 In the courses, you are given many opportunities to interact with prominent researchers at KTH and companies such as the world-leading truck manufacturer Scania and the train and aircraft giant Bombardier.

-The fourth semester is spent working on a five-month degree project, where you will have the opportunity to investigate a specific topic in-depth.
+The fourth semester is spent working on a five-month degree project, during which you will have the opportunity to investigate a specific topic in depth.
 You will complete the degree project in industry or at an academic institution in Sweden or abroad.
 Students doing their degree projects close to KTH may also take courses parallel to their thesis work.

 This is a two-year programme (120 ECTS credits) given in English.
-Graduates are awarded the degree of Master of Science.
-The programme is given mainly at KTH Campus in Stockholm by the School of Engineering Sciences (at KTH).
+Graduates are awarded the Master of Science degree.
+The programme is given mainly at the KTH Campus in Stockholm by the School of Engineering Sciences (at KTH).

 Fluid Mechanics track